homebodygym/homebodygym/pages/wallets/wallets.md

 ## Why Should You Buy a Hardware Wallet?

-We highly recommend purchasing a hardware wallet to ensure the highest level of security for your crypto portfolio.
+*We highly recommend purchasing a hardware wallet to ensure the highest level of security for your crypto portfolio*.

 Hardware wallets provide a host of benefits, including: